zwRuan/Autodock_Vina_Traversal_Script/README.md

 |macOS Catalina 10.15.1                    | Apple / Intel                | Apple / Intel Iris, Radeon Vega 64, Radeon VII |

 Other environments or configurations likely work as well, but are untested.
 AutoDock-GPU since commit 846dc2b requires a C++17-capable compiler, which in practice means GCC >= 9.
-This also means the minimum version supported for Cuda-compilation is Cuda 11, however, since all versions of Cuda also come with OpenCL older versions can still be used using the OpenCL code path ('DEVICE=OCLGPU').
+This also means the minimum version supported for Cuda-compilation is Cuda 11, however, since all versions of Cuda also come with OpenCL older versions can still be used using the OpenCL code path (`DEVICE=OCLGPU`).

 # Compilation